codinglead/codinglead.github.io/_posts/2019-10-02-what-is-localstorage.md

 layout: project
 title: what is localStorage
 date: 2019-10-02 8:00 -0700
-updated: 2020-09-25 12:05 -0700
+updated: 2021-10-12 09:49 -0700
-meta: localStorage allows you to store, modify and access strings in your browser.
+meta: localStorage allows you to store and access strings in your browser.
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]